williaml12/william-website/README.md

 ## Projects
 ***
 - **AI Portfolio Website**
   Build your portfolio with Python, Streamlit, and Google AI.
-Showcase your coding skills to recruiters with a chatbot tailored to your resume.
+Showcase your coding skills to recruiters with a chatbot tailored to your resume. <br />
   **[View Project](https://github.com/williaml12/AI_Portfolio_Website)**

 - **iSense: Smart Home Security System**